 ATTENDANCE: On Tuesday, November 5, 2013 President Rory Lien called the board meeting of the Lisbon School District #19 to order at 7:00 p.m.
 Members present were Rory Lien, Mark Qual, Tim Mairs, and Liz Anderson.
 Member absent was Matt Webb.
 Also in attendance were Supt.
-Steven Johnson, HS Principal Adair, Elem.
+Justin Fryer, HS Principal Adair, Elem.
 Principal Meckle, Lori Lyons, LyDell Mairs, Terri Barta, Ransom County Gazette and guest Ron Carlson.

 CONSENT AGENDA: Mairs moved, seconded by Qual to approve the established agenda, minutes of the October 8, 2013 board meeting, bills list and finance reports.
 Approved by unanimous roll call vote.